aiminoon/WIX1002_FoP/README.md

 # WIX1002_FoP
-A collection of tutorials, labs, viva, notes, past year questions with answers for WIX1002 - Fundamentals of Programming, offered by FCSIT, Universiti Malaya.
+A collection of tutorials, labs, viva, notes, problem solving, past year questions with answers for WIX1002 - Fundamentals of Programming, offered by FCSIT, Universiti Malaya.

 ## Directory Structure
 ### Past Year